simpsonjs/stopwatch/README.md

 - We should probably also reset `incrementer` and `lastClearedIncrementer` in `handleResetClick`.
 Even though it's not necessary now, it could cause problems down the line
 - The type for `onDelete` throws a linting error: `Don't use {} as a type. {} actually means "any non-nullish value"`
 - The condition of `this.laps` in the template will always return true for an array, even if it's empty.
 If we want to check whether an array has values, we can use `laps.length > 0`
+- We should avoid using unnecessary short forms such as `sec` for `seconds`.
+There's not much value in saving a couple characters compared to a potential decrease in readability

 ## Refactored class-based component